tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

 This is a cool feature of Godot that means the `radius` property will automatically update the collision shape and redraw the actor whenever it appears on the left-hand-side of an `=` sign.
 This effectively makes it so that we can't forget to update the collision shape and redraw the actor when we change the radius.

 **Now** if we run the game, we will see other players growing in size when they eat, but you won't see yourself grow yet!
 What gives?
 This is because we aren't sending the spore consumption event to ourselves (no need since we already know we ate the spore).
-We simply need to use our new `update_mass` method in the `_consume_spore` method we wrote in <a href="/2024/11/14/godot-golang-mmo-part-7#consuming-spores" target="_blank">the last part</a>.
+We simply need to use our new `_set_actor_mass` method in the `_consume_spore` method we wrote in <a href="/2024/11/14/godot-golang-mmo-part-7#consuming-spores" target="_blank">the last part</a>.

 ```directory
 /client/objects/actor/actor.gd